Tiffin Girls' School

-Tiffin Girls' School is a girls' selective school in Kingston upon Thames, Southwest London, England; it moved from voluntary aided status to become an academy in 2011.
+The Tiffin Girls' School is a girls' selective school in Kingston upon Thames, Southwest London, England; it moved from voluntary aided status to become an academy in 2011.

 History

 The Tiffin name is borrowed from Thomas and John Tiffin, prosperous brewers in the early seventeenth century, who left money in their wills for the education of the poor.
 The money was first used for scholarships for one or two boys to attend an existing private school but, thanks to investment and donations from other local benefactors, nearly 100 children were benefiting from the charitable fund by the 1820s.

 By 1869, when the charity schools had closed and the money was no longer needed by the Public Elementary School, the Trustees proposed to dedicate the Tiffin money exclusively to Kingston Grammar School.
 The dispute that ensued went on until 1872 when it was ruled that the Grammar School should not receive more than a quarter of the income from charities.
 In 1874, plans were drawn up for two new schools, a Tiffins' School for boys and one for girls, each to take 150 pupils.
 The Tiffin Girls' School was originally called The Tiffin's Girls' School, but the name was changed as it caused some confusion.

 The single building by "The Fairfield" (now recreational cricket ovals), which housed both schools, was completed in 1879 and opened in 1880.
 Rhoda Ward Fysh was appointed as the girls' school's first headmistress.
 After fifty years in a previous building in Richmond Road, the school moved to its present site, also in Richmond Road, in 1987.
 The building had previously been occupied by The Tudor School which was closed by the local authority in 1986.

 In 1999, the school benefited from a £500,000 Sport England Lottery Fund Grant.
 This, combined with fundraising from the school, enhanced the sports facilities for both school and community use.
 Improvements included a floodlit all-weather astro turf for hockey, floodlit netball/tennis courts and refurbished changing facilities as well as a community sports development programme for after school, weekends and holidays.

 On 15 December 2003, a fire caused by a short circuit due to a leak in the roof burned down a large portion of the main building.
 The Tiffin Fire Appeal raised a significant amount of money for rebuilding.

 The new part of the school was completed in 2006.
 The new wing was named the Holdsworth Wing after the retired Chair of Governors, Sandra Holdsworth.
 The construction of a new drama studio was completed in 2007.
 The school raised money for a new music studio, which opened in September 2009.

 The school became an academy on 1 April 2011.